Niljas/Library-Database/README.md

 	- All source code
 	- JBDC a.k.a. "mysql-connector-java-8.0.25.jar"
 	- JTable + Extras "
-	- CSV files as given by Dr. Davis.
+	- CSV files as given

 TO CREATE THE DATABASE:
 	In order to create the database, a Java class "LibraryManagementSystem"